aprescott/tenuki/README.md

 * [`example.html`](https://aprescott.github.io/tenuki.js/examples/example.html) — Just the board.
 * [`example_with_simple_controls.html`](https://aprescott.github.io/tenuki.js/examples/example_with_simple_controls.html) — Board with an example of simple custom controls and updating game info.

+These examples are also set up to work on mobile/touch displays.

 # Simple usage